 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the MediaMallServer.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: MediaMallServer.exe is not essential for the Windows OS and causes relatively few problems.
 The MediaMallServer.exe file is located in a subfolder of "C:\Program Files".

 The program is not visible.
 The MediaMallServer.exe file is not a Windows core file.
 MediaMallServer.exe is a Verisign signed file.
 The program uses ports to connect to or from a LAN or the Internet.
-MediaMallServer.exe is able to connect to the Internet and monitor applications.
-Therefore the technical security rating is 41% dangerous.
+MediaMallServer.exe is able to connect to the Internet.
+Therefore the technical security rating is 48% dangerous.